Cromlech/dolmen.forms.crud/src/dolmen/forms/crud/README.txt

 ------------

-`dolmen.forms.base` provides the description of a new component that can be used to atomize the updating process of an object:
+`dolmen.forms.base` provides the description of a new component that can be used to propagate the updating process at the field level:
 `IFieldUpdate`.
 An implementation is available in `dolmen.forms.crud`, using an event handler, listening on ObjectModifiedEvent and ObjectCreatedEvent::